Nexus 7 originally reviewed 12/08/2013

-So Google’s second generation Nexus 7 has big boots to fill.
-Not only was the original Nexus 7 great there's also a bucketload of additional competition such as the much cheaper Tesco Hudl.
-With the same processor that powers the impressive Nexus 4, full-HD screen and a claimed all day battery life can the faster, sleeker, but more expensive, Nexus 7 becomes as successful as its predecessor?
-It should do, the new Nexus 7 offers one of the best Android tablet experiences out there.
+So Google’s second-generation Nexus 7 has a lot to live up to, and there’s also a shedload of additional competition from the likes of the Tesco Hudl 2.
+With the same processor that powers the impressive Nexus 4, a Full HD screen and a claimed all-day battery life, can the faster, sleeker, more expensive Nexus 7 become as successful as its predecessor?
+It should do, as the new Nexus 7 offers one of the best Android tablet experiences out there.

 Watch the Nexus 7 video review: